pmudaiya/MachineLearning/README.md

-# MachineLearning
+# Machine Learning ALgorithms
-Codes of all Machine Learning Algorithm that are needed.
+Codes of all basic/starter Machine Learning Algorithm that are needed.
 It Includes 1> Regression
 2> Classification
 3> Clustering